kosi-libs/Kodein/README.md

 #### Thread singleton binding

 This is the same as the singleton binding, except that each thread gets a different instance.
-Therefore, the provided function is called once per thread needing the instance.
+Therefore, the provided function is called once per thread that needs the instance.

 ```kotlin
 bind<Cache>() with threadSingleton { LRUCache(16 * 1024) }